FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 This was a university project for an exam.
 The objective is to select the most suitable
 Bayesian classifier among the linear and quadratic types.
-The reppository contains
+The repository contains
 MATLAB scripts to reach the goal.

 the models take in input a "DataSet.txt", containing different features.